 ArcGIS Server inherits file permissions from the parent folder where it is installed.
 Additionally, ArcGIS Server grants permission to the ArcGIS Server account so it can access the directory where it is installed.
 Files that are created as ArcGIS Server runs (such as logs) inherit their permissions from the parent folder.
 If you want to secure the configuration store and server directories, set restricted permissions on the parent folder.

 Any account that has write access to the configuration store can change ArcGIS Server settings that can normally only be modified by an administrator of the system.
-If a built-in security store is being used to maintain users, the configuration store will contain encrypted passwords for those users.
+If a built-in security store is being used to maintain users, the configuration store contains encrypted passwords for those users.
 In this case, read access to the configuration store should also be restricted.

 If you have secured map or geoprocessing services, it's important to lock down file permissions on the server directories to ensure that unauthorized accounts don't obtain access to maps and geoprocessing job outputs.

-Disabling the primary site administrator account
+Disable the primary site administrator account

 The primary site administrator account is the account you specify when you first create a site in ArcGIS Server Manager.
 Its name and password are recognized only by ArcGIS Server; it is not an operating system account, and it is managed separately from the user account in your identity store.